Evento astronómico: eclipse solar parcial en Notre Dame

 The next annular solar eclipse is not expected until June 21, 2039, with Alaska being the only state in its path.
 However, on April 8, 2024, a total solar eclipse will be visible from parts of Indiana, including Notre Dame’s campus, where 97 percent coverage of the sun is expected.

-For more information about the eclipse watch party and the Science Exploration series, please contact Jessica Sieff, associate director of media relations, at 574-631-3933 or [protexido por correo electrónico].
+For more information about the eclipse watch party and the Science Exploration series, please contact Jessica Sieff, associate director of media relations, at 574-631-3933 or [email protected].